Lightspace-Official/Lightfinder/README.md

  v2.0 may be released in the next weeks or maybe even months, we will pin the date, if it is definite.

 ## Next Release
-The next release is not known yet, please check later for the next Lightfinder release.
+Our next release is v1.3!
+This update will make UPDATE.bat update everything!
+Even if there is new files, it will also update that! <br/>
+This means that you won't need to update a major update by downloading it again, instead you can use UPDATE.bat. v1.3 will also have bug fixes for Lightfinder.<br/>
+Keep an eye for this amazing update in the next week or so!

 ## How to Use
 1. Download the installer from the [Lightfinder website](https://bit.ly/lightfinder).
 2. Run the installer to install to DESKTOP.